benjaminleroy/cowpatch/notes/scaling_vs_aspect_ratio.md

 ### My current approach

 After reading the [w3 chapter](https://www.w3.org/TR/SVG2/coords.html) I'll be trying to figure out the cleanest ways to scale things (with and without aspect ratio) and how to deal with text (which we actually don't want scaled at all- but wanted centered at the correct location).
-Probably will require segmentation of `svg` code like [CSS-tricks: scale parts of SVG seperately], understanding how to redefine object's anchoring locations and more.
+Probably will require segmentation of `svg` code like [CSS-tricks: scale parts of SVG seperately](https://css-tricks.com/scale-svg/#how-to-scale-parts-of-an-svg-separately), understanding how to redefine object's anchoring locations and more.

 # Other things